 "KEYSTON, a parish in the hundred of Leightonstone, county Huntingdon, 4 miles south-east of Thrapston, its post town, 6 north-west of Kimbolton, and 70 from London.
 It is a small and scattered village.
 The land is chiefly common.
 The road from Thrapston to Huntingdon passes through the parish.
 The tithes have been commuted for a rent-charge of £381 15s.
 The living is a rectory* in the diocese of Ely, value £300.
 The church, dedicated to St. John the Baptist, has a tower crowned by a lofty spire.
 William Elderkin, Esq., is lord of the manor."

 by Colin Hinson ©2013

-- Monumental Inscriptions from the Parish Churchyard (approximately 206 entries - fiche set M1) are available from the Huntingdonshire FHS.
+- Monumental Inscriptions from the Parish Churchyard (approximately 206 entries - fiche set M1) are available from the Cambridgeshire and Huntingdonshire FHS.

 - Census information for this parish (1841 - 1891) is held in the Huntingdon Records Office.